-Collect records of activities and regular daily activities.
+Collect records of your activities, both the daily occurances and special occasions.
 If you go to a Padres game, hold onto the ticket stubs.
 Save pictures from a weekend camping trip.
 Keep a record of your parenting time and all that it entails.

 Common witnesses include teachers, doctors, neighbors, therapists, or child-care providers.
 This really means anyone with insight or who can speak to your parenting abilities and relationship with your child.

 Hire a Child Custody Attorney

-A knowledgeable attorney can help calm you down when you don’t act rationally, guide you through the process, and advise you on the best way to move forward.
+A knowledgeable attorney helps calm you down when you don’t act rationally, guides you through the process, and advises you on the best way to move forward.
 Someone who has been through this many times can help you prepare for child custody cases.

 It’s easier to make rational, realistic decisions when you keep an even keel.
 You’re more likely to stay focused on the matter at hand and not get sucked into an ugly war.
 Judges may even dismiss legitimate claims if you frequently act irrationally.

 Whatever measures you take, it’s vital to lay the groundwork.
 Spend the time and energy to create a sound approach, it will only benefit your cause.